cavaliercoder/si/README.md

 # si

-Cross platform hardware and system inventory.
+Cross-platform hardware, software and configuration inventory.

-Si is a cross platform system inventory tool designed to provide a tree of inventory data which may be output into a number of common data formats including XML, JSON and YAML.
+Si is a cross-platform system inventory tool designed to provide a tree of inventory data which may be output into a number of common data formats including XML, JSON and YAML.